-Allan Jacobs Senior Portfolio Manager, Director of Small Cap Investments, SAM LP the Sprott Small Cap Funds.
-He is also a co-lead portfolio manager for the Sprott 2010 Flow-Through Limited Partnership and the Sprott 2011 Flow-Through Limited Partnership.
-Allan has over 26 years of experience in the investment industry.
+Allan Jacobs joined SAM in August 2007 as Director of Small Cap Investments with focus on the Sprott Small Cap Funds.
+He is also a co-lead portfolio manager for the Sprott Flow-Through Limited Partnerships.
+Allan has over 24 years of experience in the investment industry.
 Prior to joining us, Allan was head of Canadian Small Cap equities at Sceptre Investment Counsel Limited, where he was employed for the previous 14 years.
 He was also the Portfolio Manager of the Sceptre Equity Growth Fund, as well as Portfolio Manager of the Sceptre Canadian Equity Small Cap Pooled Fund and the Canadian small cap component of all other institutional portfolios.
-He managed the Sceptre Small Cap Opportunities Fund (a hedge fund), which was launched on January 31, 2007 (now called the Sprott Small Cap Hedge Fund).
+He currently manages the Sprott Small Cap Hedge Fund which was launched on January 31, 2007 (formerly called the Sceptre Small Cap Opportunities Fund).
 He was an integral part of the Canadian Equity team at Sceptre since 1993 and was appointed a Managing Director of Sceptre in 1996.